wrf/pdbcolor/README.md

 # pdbcolor
 Python code for [PyMOL](https://pymol.org/2/) to color a [PDB structure](http://www.rcsb.org/) based on various parameters obtained from a multiple sequence alignment.
 The scripts could be modified to accept essentially any parameter that can be obtained for each residue, say for dN/dS ratios, hydrophobicity, etc. and could be changed to represent any arbitrary value series for however many colors are needed.
+Currently, these scripts only support `.pdb` format, and **NOT** `.cif` format.
+I will probably implement this in the future.

 Existing schemes include:
 * [percent identity](https://github.com/wrf/pdbcolor#percent-identity) calculated directly from the alignment